awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. Create a new option group or identify an existing option group to which you can add the `SSL` option\.

-   For information about creating an option group, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For information about creating an option group, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the `SSL` option to the option group\.

    If you want to use only FIPS\-verified cipher suites for SSL connections, set the option `FIPS.SSLFIPS_140` to `TRUE`\.
-For information about the FIPS standard, see [FIPS Support](#Appendix.Oracle.Options.SSL.FIPS)\.
+For information about the FIPS standard, see [FIPS support](#Appendix.Oracle.Options.SSL.FIPS)\.

-   For information about adding an option to an option group, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+   For information about adding an option to an option group, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.

-   For information about creating a DB instance, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+   For information about creating a DB instance, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

-   For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+   For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 ### AWS CLI<a name="Appendix.Oracle.Options.SSL.OptionGroup.CLI"></a>